symbol/symbol-docs/source/api.rst

 **cosignature/<ADDRESS>**

-The cosignature channel notifies when a *cosignature signed transaction* related to an address is added to an aggregate bonded transaction with partial state.
+The cosignature channel notifies when a *cosignature signed transaction* related to an address is added to an AggregateBondedTransaction with partial state.
 The message contains the cosignature signed transaction.

 **status/<ADDRESS>**